 Field Notes, February 2020––

 Horsin’ Around Carousel Carving School is one of the many businesses that dot Dayton Pike, the main drag through Soddy Daisy.
 As you drive down the pike, you will see a singular carousel horse towering in front of the otherwise nondescript warehouse that Horsin’ Around calls home.
 The business’s mailbox still bears an index card with the signature and phone number of its founder, Bud Ellis.
 Larry Ridge, the man in charge since Bud’s retirement, greets visitors at the door.
 Apart from a small kitchen to the left, the building is one, capacious room with high ceilings.
 Falling somewhere in between a workshop and museum, the space is filled to the brim with wood, tools, and animals in various stages of construction.
-The walls are lined with artillery racks, holding gouges and mallets.
+Hanging tool cabinets line the walls, providing a home for the rulers, saws, gouges, and mallets which are suspended on wood blocks.
 There are shelving units stacked high with paints and varnishes.
 Large sheets of butcher block paper reveal drawings of horses yet to be made.
 And then there is one wall with dozens of very old looking tools, perhaps for display or for easy access or all of the above.

 At a work table near the front door, Larry’s son and grandson, Jason and Luke, sat working.
 Three generations of carousel animal carvers under one roof.
 Luke had a horse leg in front of him and was applying a gouge chisel to what resembled a kneecap.
 His father Jason was working on a leg of his own.
-He paused occasionally to examine his progress or place the leg in between two wool-covered blocks affixed to one side of the table.
+He paused occasionally to examine his progress or place the leg in between a carpet-covered woodworking vise affixed to one side of the table.

 Larry walked to the back left corner of the shop where dozens of half carved animal bodies were stacked close to each other.
 Larry explained that this area is called the “boneyard.”
 These animals are in process.
 At some point, their owners will return and they will get worked on again.
 Larry explained in a jocular tone that “it looks like a train wreck of the circus train.
 All the pieces and parts.”
 His face turned a bit more serious, as he said, “Everyone of those is a story of a person.
 Somebody that’s come through the doors and has shared an experience here with us.”
 It is this connection with students and the promise of their return year after year that keeps the boneyard from becoming a graveyard.